triggermesh/docs/docs/get-started/quickstart.md

 EOF
 ```

 This simple transformation adds a new key to the event's JSON payload.
-We're using the `--target` parameter to indicate that the transformed events should be passed along to `sockeye`.
+We're using the `--target` parameter to indicate that the transformed events should be passed along to the Console.

 **:material-numeric-2-box: Send an event**